House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 PUR vs Brita

-After testing them, we’ve found that they’re extremely similar products with few notable differences.
+After testing them, we’ve found that they’re incredibly similar products with few notable differences.
 Both of them are convenient pitcher-style water filters that utilize drop-in cartridge filters.
 The filters have the same lifespan, but the PUR filters claim to be certified to reduce twice as many contaminants as Brita.

 Divider 4